Loading...

 • Tile drainage systems, crop storage facilities (e.g., grain bins, seed storage), TMR mixers, feed pushers and automated feeding systems

-• Mentoring or coaching services that do not support the development of a written plan or technical assessment
+• Mentoring or coaching services that do not support the development of a written plan or soil and/or tissue sampling, analysis, and mapping

 • Multi-use items (e.g., items that can reach beyond the scope of the project such as computers, printers, hand or power tools and attachments, etc.)